newsuk/times-components/packages/pagination/README.md

 # Pagination

 The pagination package provides a pagination user interface (UI) and pagination state Higher Order Component (HOC).
+These two exports are both required for pagination to work.
 This package is currently only used by article list pages (author profile and topics) for the web.

 ## UI